ktchow1/interprocess/README.txt

 [Domain Name System DNS]
-Firstly, when we type URL into Chrome, Chrome needs to convert this URL into public IP, via these steps :
+When we type URL into Chrome, Chrome needs to convert this URL into public IP, via these steps :
 * check if URL exists in Chrome's cache, if yes, just read the corresponding IP
 * check if URL exists in windows' cache, if yes, just read the corresponding IP
 * send DNS query to DNS resolver, there are :